 Clearly identifying the core value you have to offer the prospects you’ll be calling is the very first step in improving outbound sales.
-This being the business value which transfers from you to your clients when purchasing your products and/or services.
+This is the business value that transfers from you to your clients when purchasing your products and/or services.

 Having a clear awareness surrounding the value you have to offer can improve your mental state while cold calling and likely feed into your script and objections responses.
-Reason being because of all the pressure to close deals, we can easily have a needy frame of mind when calling.
+The reason is because of all the pressure to close deals; we can easily have a needy frame of mind when calling.
 But, when focusing on the value we deliver, we can flow easily from neediness to confidence.

 2. Identify the ideal prospect

-Clearly determining what your ideal prospect looks like is very important.
-We can’t and shouldn’t try selling to everybody because there is likely a portion of the market which fits better versus others.
-It helps create a laser focus for the prospects you should spend your valuable time on when determining how to make outbound calls by identifying what this segment looks like in terms of geography, size, industry as well as contact title.
+Clearly, determining what your ideal prospect looks like is very important.
+We can’t and shouldn’t try selling to everybody because there is likely a portion of the market that fits better versus others.
+It helps create a laser focus for the prospects you should spend your valuable time on when determining how to make outbound calls by identifying what this segment looks like in terms of geography, size, industry, and contact title.